 Through organizational and individual member activity, we support various other social initiatives and organizations:

-Public Ministry.
-The Public Ministry Committee (PMC) serves as an ongoing mechanism to advance social witness in the name of the church as a whole.
+Community Outreach.
+The Community Outreach committee serves as an ongoing mechanism to advance social witness in the name of the church as a whole.
 The committee reviews proposals for social action and advances study, education and, in the case of statements of conscience, a congregational vote.
 It also reviews nominations and chooses a yearly lineup of not-for-profit organizations as monthly special collection recipients.

 DUU-Gooders.
 Growing out of a chalice circle group with a common passion, each month the DUU-Gooders group organizes a collection of useful goods and/or food for a local non-profit support group or organization.